vaguity/everydistrict-maps/README.md

 1. Retrieve the `center` and `scale` values needed to render the map effectively; starting values can be generated from the tool at [mapstarter.com](http://mapstarter.com/).
 After converting the shapefile, navigate to the "Download" tab and copy the values from the code below under the "//Map projection" comment.
 Take these values and add them to the `[everydistrict-map-settings.js](everydistrict-map-settings.js)` file.
 1. Add the chamber to the selection list in `[everydistrict-maps.php](everydistrict-maps.php)`.
 The array that creates the list is found under the section that starts with "Select map to use."
 The key should match the filename of the GeoJSON file (e.g., `az-house`, with the full line reading: `'az-house'          => __( 'Arizona House', 'cmb2' ),`.
 1. After making all the above changes and committing them to the repo, download this repo as a zip file.
 You can either upload it directly to the WordPress site's `wp-content/plugins` directory via SFTP or delete the plugin on the live site and upload and re-activate it.

+## Linking from home page map

+To highlight a state and link it to a map page, go to the Appearance -> Widgets menu in WordPress.
+The EveryDistrict Home Map widget area should have the EveryDistrict National Map Widget added to it.
+Open it to see the form, which includes all 50 states.
+If a state's text field has a link to a page, it will be highlighted and linked on the home page map.